isaacnmm/pestpolicy-hugo2XX/content/posts/flea-eggs-vs-dandruff/index.md

 layout: post
 ---

-Sometimes it is not easy to tell the difference between flea eggs vs. dandruff that appears on your pet's skin - but [[fleas](https://pestpolicy.com/how-long-do-flea-eggs-take-to-hatch/) can't live in human hair](https://pestpolicy.com/can-fleas-live-in-human-hair/). ***You are arming yourself with the knowledge to successfully determine which will significantly help you treat these conditions, including allergies.
+Sometimes it is not easy to tell the difference between flea eggs vs. dandruff that appears on your pet's skin - but [[fleas](https://pestpolicy.com/how-long-do-flea-eggs-take-to-hatch/)can't live in human hair](https://pestpolicy.com/can-fleas-live-in-human-hair/).***You are arming yourself with the knowledge to successfully determine which will significantly help you treat these conditions, including allergies.

-*** ***When you spot small white flakes on your pet's skin, it might be easy to jump to conclusions without knowing the difference between dandruff and [flea](https://pestpolicy.com/what-do-flea-eggs-look-like/) eggs - flea eggs can be killed by vacuuming while adults through flea bombs. ***
+*** ***When you spot small white flakes on your pet's skin, it might be easy to jump to conclusions without knowing the difference between dandruff and [flea](https://pestpolicy.com/what-do-flea-eggs-look-like/)eggs - flea eggs can be killed by vacuuming while adults through flea bombs. ***

 ##  Flea Eggs vs. Dandruff - How to Tell the Difference?